-Dispatch by post is limited to 120 000 BEF per person per month.
+Dispatch by post is limited to 120 000 BEF per person per month with an annual limit (per calendar year) of 400 000 BEF.
 If sent by mail, the money must be accompanied by a currency exchange form duly completed and signed, as well as a copy of the applicant’s/actual beneficiary’s identity card and a bank statement in the name of the actual beneficiary.

 Belgian 20-franc and 50-franc banknotes issued by the Treasury cannot be exchanged.

 - at the counters of the National Bank in Brussels, boulevard de Berlaimont 3,

 - or in the regional branches of the National Bank of Belgium.

 Depending upon the case, the Central Cash Office exchanges the banknotes immediately or by deferred payment in notes and coins.

 If the total amount exceeds 120 000 BEF, the form Exchange of euro banknotes and Belgian banknotes for natural persons - Declaration of the origin of the funds has to be filled up beforehand.

 Coins denominated in Belgian francs and ecu coins can no longer be exchanged.